– When buying a pair of jeans means you can help change the world

 The story of Outland Denim is one that I got behind the moment I heard it.
 The founder of Outland Denim, James Bartle, created the “Denim Project’ when he saw first hand how human traffickers prey on vulnerable young girls in order to service the sex industry.

-Bartle learnt that in order for a girl that has been rescued and rehabilitated to have a positive future it was vital for her to have a sustainable career path, which is where Outland Denim steps in.
+Bartle learned that in order for a girl that has been rescued and rehabilitated to have a positive future it was vital for her to have a sustainable career path, which is where Outland Denim steps in.
 The denim is produced in Cambodia where there is a large focus on providing holistic care to staff through personal development initiatives as well as providing a proper wage for all workers.

 “Outland Denim’s circular business model allows our seamstresses, staff and customers to participate in creating a better world not only for themselves but for the next generation by stopping the cycle of abuse, exploitation and poverty through opportunity and personal empowerment.”